mpj/beautiful-lies/README.md

 ## Syntax

-Liars are generated using a basic hierarchial JSON-based language, that has three basic types of building blocks - expectations specs, result specs and callback specs:
+Liars are generated using a simple, hierarchial JSON-based DSL, that has three basic types of building specifications: expectations, results and callbacks.

-### Expectation spec
+### Expectation specification
 ```javascript
 {
   function_name: 'collection',